binarydev/actor-booking-scraper/README.md

 * `useFilters` sets if the crawler should utilize criteria filters to overcome the limit for 1000 results.
 * `minScore` specifies the minimum allowed rating of the hotel to be included in results, default is `8.4`.
 * `maxPages` sets maximum number of pagination pages to be crawled.
-* `checkIn` check-in date in the mm-dd-yyyy format.
+* `checkIn` check-in date in the yyyy-mm-dd format.
-* `checkOut` check-out date in the mm-dd-yyyy format.
+* `checkOut` check-out date in the yyyy-mm-dd format.
 * `rooms` number of rooms to be set for the search.
 * `adults` number of adults to be set for the search.
 * `children` number of children to be set for the search.